samamsa7/Ducky-Rev-Shell/README.md

 # Ducky-Rev-Shell
 Duckyscript in a bash file to get a reverse shell on MacOS.

+## DISCLAIMER:
-## DISCLAIMER: <p>This is for security research purposes ONLY.
-Only use on machines where you have permission or your own.</p>
+This is for security research purposes ONLY.
+Only use on machines where you have permission or your own.

 ## Setting up Listener
 Listener set up command for Windows.